 “The chip was put in my brain last year.
 They’ve been getting louder ever since.”

-It is not possible to obtain any more of a medical history from Sam.
+It is not possible to obtain any more history from Sam.

 FBC – white cells/infection markers

 U&Es – electrolyte disturbances may indicate an underlying medical cause

 CT/MRI head – to rule out organic causes (e.g. encephalitis, space-occupying lesion)

 You return to Sam to discuss the need for blood tests and find a lady sat with him.
 Jane introduces herself as Sam’s mother and explains that Sam usually lives with her.
 She explains that Sam is known to have schizophrenia.
 This was diagnosed during university and has been somewhat turbulently managed since.
 He has been on several different antipsychotic medications in the past 4 years, none of which have seemed to control the symptoms.
 Sam has not been able to find a job since university and has few friends.
 There is no known illicit drug use and he has no other past medical history.